LucasFonts/Glyphs-MoveableSidebearings/README.md

 ## Known issues

-- When modifying the right sidebearing, the preview glyphs do not update instantly.
 - Each small kerning modification is its own undo step, so when kerning, undo is effectively useless.
 - Kerning exceptions are not supported.
 When dragging any existing exception